Great Wall Sing

-The Great Wall Sing is a full-size SUV produced by Great Wall Motors.
+The Great Wall Sing (长城赛影 (Chángchéng Sàiyǐng)) is a full-size SUV produced by Great Wall Motors.

 Overview

 As the SUV version of the Great Wall Sailor, the body of the Great Wall Sing was the LWB 5-door Isuzu MU/Chevrolet Grand LUV wagon produced under license with a redesigned front end heavily resembling a Nissan Paladin/Frontier.

 The front view of the pre-facelift Great Wall Sing.

 The rear view of the pre-facelift Great Wall Sing.

 The front view of the post-facelift Great Wall Sing.

 The rear view of the post-facelift Great Wall Sing.